Tanya102/Python-Projects-for-Beginners-/README.md

 # Python-Projects-for-Beginners-

-These projects are really very simple and easy to code.
+The projects included in this repository are straightforward and easy to code.
+Beginners can start of with these projects to develop their skills.